18F/analytics.usa.gov/docs/procedures.md

 ### Monitoring of Cloud.gov Logs

-The development team monitors and reviews logs at https://logs.fr.cloud.gov for unapproved and unusual activities at least monthly.
+The development team monitors and reviews logs at https://logs.fr.cloud.gov for unapproved and unusual activities at least weekly.

 Any unusual or suspicious activities are immediately brought to the team's attention in the project slack channel (#dap) and the system owner coordinates appropriate investigation and followup.